fer-aguirre/pmdm/README.md

 According to the report [*Violence Against Women in Politics*](https://www.unwomen.org/en/digital-library/publications/2014/6/violence-against-women-in-politics), this kind of violence is a deterrent to the participation of women in the political sphere, where women from marginalized communities are disproportionately affected.
 [UN Women](https://www.unwomen.org/en/what-we-do/leadership-and-political-participation/facts-and-figures) states that in Latin America’s context, women hold barely 30% of parliamentary seats.
 In addition, UN Women stands out that “gender equality in the highest positions of power will not be reached for another 130 years”.
 The above facts lead us to analyze how the violence against women is perpetrated and has an impact in their participation.
 We want to report this kind of disinformation and attacks throughout Latin America in an effort to motivate new narratives where women have a safe space in their involvement in politics.

+For the above reason, although this AI model is able to identify violence against women in general, we want to focus on misogyny in political discourse as a case study in Latin America.
 In our project, we support that the automation of detecting misogynistic discourse is just a tool to help identifying attacks against women among a large volume of data on Twitter, so the system highlights content that can be analyzed by a human moderator afterward.

 ## Data